Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Nikon’s exposure dials are not functional in the exposure modes that don’t use them, meaning in Aperture Priority (A) mode, when the camera is in charge of shutter speed, you can rotate that shutter speed dial all day long, and it’s not going to do anything.

 The ISO dial doesn’t have an automatic ISO selection, unlike Fujifilm.
 You need to go into the menus to activate Auto ISO.
-Except the Zf does have a “C” position on the ISO dial which allows you to use a custom control with the command dials to change ISO, including AUTO, like Fujifilm.
+However, the Zf does have a “C” position on the ISO dial, which allows you to use a custom control with the command dials to change ISO, including AUTO, like Fujifilm.

 The Nikon Zfc and Zf do have a dedicated Exposure Compensation dial like most Fujifilm cameras, with a “C” position allowing you to use the command dial.